 Both Yoga and Hiking are joining the 12 other activities within the Workouts app too.
 For both it'll be tracking the amount of calories you've burned at the exercise minutes you've earned.

-Finally, runners will be excited by some other new features coming in watchOS 5.
+Runners will be excited by some other new features in watchOS 5.
 Cadence is coming to the Apple Watch for both indoor and outdoor runs and walks.

 For the uninitiated, Cadence is the amount of steps you've taken per a minute.
 That's a useful stat for high-performance runners and is something a lot of dedicated running watches specialize in.